 As important as how much is being commissioned, is what is being commissioned.
 Certain funds you receive should be excluded from your manager’s commission, such as money received from your label to make music videos or record an album, money received as tour support, etc. If you get FACTOR or Starmaker funding, does the manager get a cut?
 What about gifts or money from investors?
 The Artist Management Agreement should be clear on what can and cannot be commissioned.

 Related to the length of the term is the length of the post-term, known as the “sunset period”.
 This is a crucial aspect of any Artist Management Agreement.
 This is the period following the term where commissions are still payable to the manager, from contracts that he/she negotiated during the term.
 As with the term, the shorter the better, and the sunset commissions should be declining over time, hence the term “sunset”.
 I’ve seen deals where the sunset period never ends, and that’s a serious red flag.
 The sun should always set.

 A bonus point: don’t take legal advice from the manager’s lawyer.
 Ever.
 This might seem obvious but it happens more often than you’d think, and would be totally unacceptable anywhere else besides the music industry.
 If your manager doesn’t want you to obtain legal advice on the contract, that is a major red flag.
-This could be the most important contract you sign in your career; get proper legal advice for different cases, for example in case of wrongful deaths, you can find a bronx wrongful death attorney to get legal advice.

 Final thought: the most important thing to consider before working with a manager is, what does your gut instinct say about the person?
 That’s as significant as any legal clause, and is where you should begin.
 All the negotiating in the world won’t leave you with someone you enjoy working with on a daily basis.
 Once that box has been checked, take the contract to an experienced entertainment lawyer, and create a deal that opens rather than closes doors for you.